 Jog for Joey

-Joseph Moschetti passed away in his sleep on July 30, 2016, age 18 years old.
-Sean Bell was deeply affected by the death of his mate and also of hearing how much people struggled to provide support to Joseph’s family, often avoiding them completely.
+Joseph Moschetti passed away in his sleep on July 30, 2016, aged 18 years old.
+Sean Bell, a football team mate of Joseph’s, heard how friends had struggled to provide support to the Moschetti family, often avoiding them completely.

-With the support of Joseph’s parents, Sean completed 50 marathons in 50 days and a 24hr run to raise funds and awareness for The Compassionate Friends Victoria to help educate the community on the support needed by grieving families.
+With the support of Joseph’s parents, Sean completed 50 marathons in 50 days and a 24hr run to raise funds and awareness for The Compassionate Friends Victoria.

 Bunnings supports numerous charities by allowing them to run a BBQ at their store.
 We have a wonderful volunteer who helps to set up bookings at Bunnings locations across Victoria.